salierri/dimhaven-docs/trigger-response.md

 - If the GameObject has **exactly one** StudioEventEmitter and no FmodPulseResponse, it gets one.
 - If after all these, the GameObject still has no Response attached, it gets a ToggleResponse with the default state being the GameObject's current state.

+**Important: Two triggers with the exact same name and hierarchy path should not exist, as save-load uses the path to differentiate between triggers**

 ## InteractTrigger

 > The main entry point, "Trigger on click"